-- Taxation management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits. - Cash flow hedges estimates are used in the valuation of the fair value of cash flow hedges at the year end. - Service concession arrangements Consideration from contract with public sector entities for waste management service concessions is treated as either contract receivables or an intangible asset or a mixture of both based on the right to receive cash from the arrangement.
+- Taxation management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and level of future taxable profits. - Service concession arrangements Consideration from contract with public sector entities for waste management service concessions is treated as either contract receivables or an intangible asset or a mixture of both based on the right to receive cash from the arrangement.
 Management have used judgement to determine the fair value of the services provided when splitting the contractual receivables between the construction of assets, the operating of the facilities and the provision of financing.
-Further details of these arrangements is found in note 1.9.
+Further details of these arrangements is found in note 10